justingolden21/desktopclock/README.md

 ### Other

 When adding a language, add it to `supportedLangs` in `consts.js` (and also add screenshots).
 Also, the language name must be added to each other language json file.
 Consider what fonts support what language characters.
+Check [DayJS display format docs](https://day.js.org/docs/en/display/format) in the new language for `datetimeFormatTable` in case it already exists.

 When adding a page, add it to cache in `service-worker.js` and validPages in `data/consts.js`.
 Also add SEO data and add it to `Nav`.
 Add shortcut to `manifest.webmanifest.js`.
 Add page to `sitemap.xml.js`.